Clinical Neuromuscular

 Exon-skipping (antisense oligonucleotides) Restores reading frame → truncated but functional dystrophin (converts DMD → BMD phenotype) Eteplirsen (exon 51), golodirsen (exon 53), viltolarsen (exon 53), casimersen (exon 45); each targets specific exon deletions (~30% of DMD patients amenable)

-Ataluren Premature stop codon readthrough → full-length dystrophin For nonsense (stop codon) mutations (~10–15% of DMD); approved in EU only; NOT FDA-approved
+Ataluren Premature stop codon readthrough → full-length dystrophin For nonsense (stop codon) mutations (~10–15% of DMD); NOT FDA-approved; historically had conditional EU authorization, but the EU marketing authorization was NOT renewed in 2025 (European Commission decision March 28, 2025)

 Cardiac management ACE inhibitors / ARBs ± beta-blockers Start by age 10 or at first sign of dysfunction; mandatory annual echocardiography